namannehra/parallax-frame/README.md

     npm install -g bower

-Then, go ahead and download the element's dependencies:
+Then, go ahead and download the element and its dependencies.
+Run this command form you project directory:

-    bower install
+    bower install parallax-frame